PLangHQ/plang/Documentation/ErrorHandler.md

 - write out error, 'Error on goal: %!error%'
 ```

-This guide should provide you with the necessary knowledge to implement and manage error handling in your plang scripts effectively, ensuring more robust and reliable applications.
+This allows you to define global error handling strategies for steps and goals.

+For more information on error types, visit the [Plang Errors](https://github.com/PLangHQ/plang/tree/main/PLang/Errors) page.